Contango Announces First Quarter 2021 Financial Results

 |LOE (including transportation and workovers)|

-We do not provide a reconciliation of Cash G&A guidance to the corresponding GAAP measure because we are unable to predict with reasonable certainty the non-cash stock based compensation expense without unreasonable effort.
+We do not provide a reconciliation of Recurring Cash G&A expense guidance to the corresponding GAAP measure because we are unable to predict with reasonable certainty the non-cash stock based compensation expense and non-recurring expenses associated with our strategic initiatives without unreasonable effort.
 These items are uncertain and depend on various factors and are not expected to be material to the results computed in accordance with GAAP.

 Contango management will hold a conference call to discuss the information described in this press release on